Canon 1000D vs Nikon Z6

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 The Z6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1000D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 1000D or the Nikon Z6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1000D: